xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

         ...
     }

 Declare a symbols map named `basic`.
-Statements inside the curly braces will affect only affect the symbols map.
+Statements inside the curly braces only affect the symbols map.

 A map can have various flags applied to it above the statement, separated by
 whitespace: